mozilla/skywriter/docs/tutorials/gui.html.markdown

 Adding Some Items
 -----------------

-Of course, if we reload our Bespin, the toolbar will be rather boring.
+Of course, if we reload our Skywriter, the toolbar will be rather boring.
 We haven't added any toolbar items!

 With the infrastructure that we put in place in the last section, we can